kyma-project/test-infra/cmd/image-builder/README.md

 ### Environment Variables File

-`-env-file` specifies the path to the file with environment variables to be loaded in the build.
+The `-env-file` specifies the path to the file with environment variables to be loaded in the build.
 This flag is deprecated.
 Use `--build-arg` instead.